delfick/extended-mypy-django-plugin/DEVELOPMENT.rst

 To activate the ``virtualenv`` in your current shell::

-  > source run.sh activate
+  > source dev activate

 To build the docs locally::

-  > ./run.sh docs view
+  > ./dev docs view

 .. _venvstarter: https://venvstarter.readthedocs.io